tunecino/yii2-nested-rest/README.md

         'modelClass' => 'app\models\Player', /* required */
          /**
          * relations names to be nested with this model
-         * they should be already defined in the model class.
+         * they should be already defined in the model's Active Record class.
+         * check the below section for more about advanced configurations.
          */
         'relations' => ['team','skills'], /* required */
         /**